SoftwareAG/c8y-docs/content/edge/setting-up-edge-bundle/setting-up-vmware.md

 To do so, the following information is required:

-* Edge VM IP - Will be used to access the VM from outside
+* Edge appliance IP - Will be used to access the VM from outside
 * Netmask
 * Gateway IP
 * DNS server IP (if unknown, you can use the gateway IP here as well)